sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

    1 │        1  val1             3.5
    2 │        2  val2             4.6
    3 │        3  val3            32.0
 ```

-Be aware that, when adding a new variable to a data set using the above syntax if the variable already exists in the data set it will be replaced by new one.
+Be aware that, when adding a new variable to a data set, using the above syntax, if the variable already exists in the data set it will be replaced by new one.

 ### Some useful functions